diskoverdata/diskover-docs/source_files/install_indexers_alternate_dircache.md

 Directory Cache alt scanner can be used to speed up subsequent crawls when indexing slower network mounted storage.

-Dir Cache Alt Scanner uses the Diskover cache module **diskover_cache** which uses [Sqlite](https://www.sqlite.org/) DB to store a local cache of directory mtimes, directory file lists and file stat attributes.
+Dir Cache Alt Scanner uses the Diskover cache module **diskover_cache** which uses [Sqlite](https://www.sqlite.org/) DB to store a local cache of directory mtimes (modified times), directory file lists and file stat attributes.

-On subsequent crawls, when a directory mtime is the same as in cache, the directory list can be retrieved from cache rather than over the network mount.
+On subsequent crawls, when a directory mtime is the same as in cache, the directory list and all file stat attributes can be retrieved from cache rather than over the network mount.

+>_Note:_ When a file gets modified in a directory, the directory's mtime does not get updated.
+Because of this, when using dircache, the file stat attributes for each file in the directory retrieved from cache may not be the same as on the storage.

 >_Note:_ The first crawl for each top path can take longer as the cache is being built.
 Each top path has it's own cache db file stored in **\_\_dircache\_\_/** directory.